Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Introduction

 Recent experiments have produced large catalogues of cluster SZ observations, in particular Atacama Cosmology Telescope \citep[ACT,][]{Hasselfield:2013wf}, South Pole Telescope \citep[SPT,][]{Bleem:2014iim} and the Planck satellite \citep{Ade:2015gva}.
 Moreover, the Planck Collaboration obtained the first all-sky Compton-$y$ map and its associated SZ power spectrum \citep{Ade:2013qta}.
-From these data sets, a number of works have performed cosmological parameter extraction analyses \citep[e.g.,][]{Aghanim:2015eva,Ade:2015fva, Hurier:2017jgi,Salvati:2017rsn,Bolliet:2017lha,Bocquet:2018ukq,Hill:2014pyr}.
+From these data sets, a number of works have performed cosmological parameter extraction analyses \citep[e.g.,][]{Hill:2014pyr,Aghanim:2015eva,Ade:2015fva, Hurier:2017jgi,Salvati:2017rsn,Bolliet:2017lha,Bocquet:2018ukq}.
 Most of these analyses have obtained a best-fit cosmology with a best-fit matter clustering amplitude $\sigma_8$ noticeably lower than the one from Planck 2015 primary CMB data (by $\approx 1-2\sigma$).
 This motivated a stream of research that attempted to identify the origin of the mismatch \citep[e.g.,][]{Dolag:2015dta,Bocquet:2015pva,Horowitz:2016dwk,Bolliet:2017lha,Makiya:2018pda,Remazeilles:2018laq,Salvati:2019zdp,Ruppin:2019deo}.
-In particular, for analyses based on the X-ray calibrated $Y_\mathrm{SZ}\textendash M$ scaling relations \citep[see, e.g.,][]{Nagai:2005wx}, a significant attention has been brought to the hydrostatic mass bias, a parameter that quantifies the cluster mass fraction that is missed by X-ray measurements due to the underlying use of the hydrostatic equilibrium (HSE) assumption.
+In particular, for analyses based on the X-ray calibrated $Y_\mathrm{SZ}\textendash M$ scaling relations \citep[see, e.g.,][]{Nagai:2005wx}, a significant attention has been brought to the hydrostatic mass bias (see Section~\ref{ref:ssb} for a discussion on the mass bias).

-Our motivations in this paper are: to consistently include and study the effects of massive neutrinos on the SZ power spectrum and cluster counts (Section~\ref{sec:model}-\ref{s:pheno}); to update the constraints on matter clustering, X-ray mass bias and total neutrino mass coming from the Planck SZ data and compare with other cluster and galaxy survey constraints (Section~\ref{ss:pc}-\ref{ss:SZcomp-b}); to discuss whether massive neutrinos or dark energy can help explaining why the X-ray mass bias extracted from the combination of Planck SZ plus Planck primary CMB is in tension with the HSE expectation (Section~\ref{ss:szcmb}-\ref{ss:wcdm}); to assess the constraining power of future SZ power spectrum measurements (Section~\ref{s:f}).
+Our motivations in this article are: to consistently include and study the effects of massive neutrinos on the SZ power spectrum and cluster counts (Section~\ref{sec:model}-\ref{s:pheno}); to update the constraints on matter clustering, X-ray mass bias and total neutrino mass coming from the Planck SZ data and compare with other cluster and galaxy survey constraints (Section~\ref{ss:pc}-\ref{ss:SZcomp-b}); to discuss whether massive neutrinos or dark energy can help explaining why the X-ray mass bias extracted from the combination of Planck SZ plus Planck primary CMB is in tension with the value expected by standard departure from HSE (Section~\ref{ss:szcmb}-\ref{ss:wcdm}); to assess the constraining power of future SZ power spectrum measurements (Section~\ref{s:f}).